sprosad/sprosad.github.io/_posts/2023-11-23-logistic-regression.md

 ![lr_likelihood_4](/assets/img/lr_likelihood_4.jpeg)

-## Why we can not use Least Square in Logistic regression ?
+## Why not Least Square for optimization ?

 **Binary Outcomes and Non-linear Relationships**: Logistic regression is used for binary outcomes (e.g., 0 or 1, success or failure).
 The relationship between the independent variables and the probability of the outcome is not linear but sigmoidal.
 The least squares method, on the other hand, assumes a linear relationship and is designed to minimize the distance between observed values and the values predicted by a linear equation.
 This linear approach doesn't fit well with the non-linear, S-shaped curve of the logistic function.